Mathics3/mathics-scanner/README.rst

 full set of translation between:

 * Wolfram Language named characters,
-* their Unicode/ASCII equivalents and Unicode and WL code-points,
+* Unicode/ASCII equivalents and Unicode and WL code-points,
+* AMLaTeX equivalent names,
 * Operator name (if symbol is an operator),
 * Operator precedence (if an operator)
 * Keyboard escape sequences for the symbol